vikhyatsingh123/Naruto-Shippuden/README.md

 # Congratulations!

 Congratulation!
+You just made your first pull request and this is the start of your journey towards open source!
+There are millions of open source projects to contribute to!!.
-You just made your first pull request and if it gets merged, you can view it using the Link provided above!
+If your pull request gets merged, you can view it using the Link provided above!